-Add in any stock or liquid, pouring it so that is just about covers the ingredients.
+Add in any stock or liquid, pouring it so that it just about covers the ingredients.
 A slow cooker soup will require much less liquid than when it is made in a pot on the stove.
 The ingredients will release quite a lot of liquid during the cooking time and as the lid will be on the slow cooker throughout, it won’t be able to evaporate.

 Should I Add Hot Or Cold Stock?

-You can add either, but hot stock will heat everything up faster and reduce the cooking time.
+You can add either, but the hot stock will heat everything up faster and reduce the cooking time.

 When Should I Add Any Dairy Products?

 Don’t add any milk, cream or cheese until closer to the end of the cooking time.
-You can add it either 20 minutes before the end, or, just stir it in at the end of the cooking time.
+You can add it either 20 minutes before the end or, just stir it in at the end of the cooking time.
 If you add it at the beginning it might curdle.

 How Long Does Slow Cooker Soup Take To Cook?

-Most meat based soups in the slow cooker should be ready in 3 to 4 hours on high and 6 to 8 hours on low.
+Most meat-based soups in the slow cooker should be ready in 3 to 4 hours on high and 6 to 8 hours on low.